sdatspun2/deprecation-header/draft.md

 ## Documentation

 For a URI-identified resource, deprecation could involve one or more parts of request, response or both.
-These parts could be:
+These parts could be one or more of the following.

 * URI - deprecation of one ore more query parameter(s) or path element(s)
 * method - HTTP method for the resource is deprecated